deivinsontejeda/blog/source/_posts/2013-07-22-how-to-build-ruydoop-yourself.markdown

 /path/hadoop/mapreduce/hadoop-mapreduce-client-core-2.0.4-alpha.jar
 ```

-Once you set the right paths the rest it's very simple, you need run the following commands.
+Once you set the right paths the rest it's very simple, you need run the following command.

 ```
 rake build